Vyral/mcpherson-sisters/_posts/2020-05-01-why-new-construction-purchases-are-so-different-from-existing-home-purchases.md

 {% include youtube.html %}

-<p style="text-align:center"><em>Buying a new construction home is a great thing, but it’s not the same process as buying a resale home.
-Here’s how it’s different.</em></p>
+*Buying a new construction home is a great thing, but it’s not the same process as buying a resale home.
+Here’s how it’s different.*

 As promised, today we’re going to go into the nitty-gritty of why purchasing a new construction home is so different than purchasing an existing home for sale.
 Many times, someone will drive past a builder’s sign that says homes are starting at, for example, $600,000.
 What does that base price include?&nbsp;

 **We’ve worked with all different builders and have pretty good ideas of what’s included and what’s not.** We know how to read the base spec sheets and communicate that information to you clearly and concisely.
-Full disclosure: The number on the sign probably doesn’t include everything you want it to.
+Full disclosure: The number on the sign probably doesn’t include everything.

 {% include pullquote.html %}